Zungeni Mountain skirmish: Irregular horse

-Keen to confirm if the Zulus encountered at eZulaneni were part of the royal army, a reconnaissance force was sent from the flying column at dawn on 5 June.
+At dawn on 5 June, a reconnaissance force was dispatched from the flying column to eZulaneni, with orders to determine if the Zulus encountered on 4 June formed part of the royal army.
 This force, commanded by Lieutenant-Colonel Redvers Buller, included a squadron of Baker's Horse, a squadron of the Frontier Light Horse and a troop of the Natal Light Horse, totalling around 300 men.
-At 4:30 am the 2nd Division sent out a force under Marshall's command that included two squadrons of Lancers, a squadron of the King's Dragoon Guards, 130 men of Shepstone's Native Horse and 7 men from No. 3 Troop (Bettington's Horse) of the Natal Horse, totalling around 500 men.
+At 4:30 am, the 2nd Division sent out a force under Marshall's command that included two squadrons of lancers, one squadron of the King's Dragoon Guards, 130 men of Shepstone's Native Horse and 7 men from No. 3 Troop (Bettington's Horse) of the Natal Horse, totalling around 500 men.
 Marshall's force halted for breakfast at the camp of the flying column before following in Buller's wake.

 Buller's men approached eZulaneni via the eastern flanks of Mahutshane mountain, at the same time mapping a potential wagon route for future use.
-It was still early morning when Buller's men came into sight of the Zulus at eZulaneni, and 300 of them formed a skirmish line between the British and the homesteads.
-Buller formed his own line, on the opposite side of the Ntinini stream; Baker's Horse formed up on his left, the Frontier Light Horse in the centre and the Natal Light Horse on his right.
+It was still early morning when the British force was seen by the Zulus at eZulaneni; 300 of whom formed a skirmish line between the British and the eZulaneni homesteads.
+Buller formed his own line on the opposite side of the Ntinini stream; Baker's Horse formed up on his left, the Frontier Light Horse in the centre and the Natal Light Horse on his right.
 Buller then ordered a mounted charge against the Zulus, breaking into a gallop after they had crossed the steep-sided bed of the Ntinini.
-The Zulus broke their line and reformed into companies in the cover of the vegetation and dongas at the foot of Zungeni mountain, around 400 yd east of the homesteads, from which they opened fire on the British force.
+The Zulus broke formation and reformed into companies in the cover of the vegetation and dongas at the foot of Zungeni mountain, around 400 yd east of the homesteads, from which they opened fire on the British force.

 Buller led most of the Frontier Light Horse and Baker's Horse towards the Zulus as a distraction while the Natal Light Horse set fire to the homesteads.
 Buller's men dismounted at the edge of the vegetation and engaged the Zulus from the cover of some nearby anthills.
-The British found it hard to discern the Zulus in the cover and had to just fire at the smoke that indicated their position.
-Buller observed the action by telescope from atop an anthill and gave the order to withdraw as soon as all the homesteads were on fire.
-He had also become aware of the risk of being surrounded, as a party of Zulus who had moved up into a mealie field on his left.
+The British found it hard to discern the Zulus in the cover and had to fire at the smoke indicating their position.
+Buller observed the action by using a telescope from atop an anthill and gave the order to withdraw as soon as all the homesteads were on fire.
+He had also become aware of the risk of being surrounded, as a party of Zulus had moved up into a mealie field on his left.
 The irregulars had to withdraw on foot and mount up under Zulu fire, particularly from the Zulus in the mealie field who were within 80 yd of the British horses.
 At least one horse was killed and several others wounded, one of which had to be abandoned.
 Two men of Baker's Horse were also lightly wounded before Buller's force pulled back.